 This is great news for radiologists.
 The caveat to this is if you’re a practice that primarily handles large medical imaging files or research data sets and has limited internet bandwidth.
 If bandwidth is not a concern, however, large file sizes become less of a roadblock on your journey to using software for cloud-based medical record storage.

 Let's discuss a few of the more challenging use cases around cloud storage for medical records and images.

 Tomosynthesis and Cloud Storage

 In recent years, digital breast tomosynthesis (DBT) has taken the place of traditional mammography examinations at some practices, due to the cutting-edge results it can provide.
-Where mammography affords 2-D breast imaging, tomosynthesis produces a more comprehensive 3-D image of the breast, with fewer gaps in medical imaging data.
+Where mammography affords 2-D breast imaging, the tomosynthesis format produces a more comprehensive 3-D image of the breast, with fewer gaps in medical imaging data.

-As a result, tomosynthesis imaging studies are understandably much larger in size - with over 100 images per breast in many cases, as opposed to only two in a standard mammogram.
+As a result, tomosynthesis imaging studies are much larger in size - with over 100 images per breast in many cases, as opposed to only two in a standard mammogram.
 With the increased file size comes increased latency issues in load time.
-While some of this challenge can be overcome by selecting to push the imaging data to the cloud during off hours, another layer of complexity is that tomosynthesis imaging studies use special viewing software to visualize those data sets, and not all cloud vendors can support this requirement.
+While some of this challenge can be overcome by selecting to push the imaging data to the cloud during off hours, another layer of complexity is that tomosynthesis imaging studies use special viewing software to visualize those data sets, and not all cloud vendors and servers can support this requirement.

 Prohibitively Large File Sizes